3 Tasty Ways to Eat Salmon Raw

 1. Pokē

 Pokē is raw fish salad served as an appetizer in Hawaiian cuisine.
 Pokē is commonly made with yellowfin tuna (Ahi Pokē).
-Pokē become one of our favorite foods during a recent trip to Hawaii.
+Pokē became one of our favorite foods during a recent trip to Hawaii.
 When we arrived home, we were delighted to discover how well it works with salmon.
 Both recipes are excellent with tortilla chips or rice crackers.
 FYI- it's "technically" pronounced "Po-kay" not "po-key".
 We even have a shopping bag from Hawaii, covered in pokē pictures, that says "It's po-kay NOT po-key."
 We still call it "po-key."
 Make some, enjoy it, and call it whatever you want.

 SALMON ANNIE'S WILD SALMON POKĒ